 - Drain the apple slices and pour them out onto a few paper towels.
 Dry them as best as you can then mix them into the dry ingredients in the large bowl.
-Toss the apples to coat them evenly.
+Toss the apples in the dry ingredients to coat them evenly.

 Assemble the pie

 - Decide which design you are using.
-Roll out the pie crust on a floured surface into a 10" round with 1"2 thickness.
+Either create a lattice design or roll out the pie crust on a floured surface into a 10" round with 1"2 thickness.
 Fold the crust onto the rolling pin, lift and place it on top of the pie.
 Trim and crimp the edges with the tines of a fork or your fingers.
-Add 3 1" slits into the middle of the pie to let steam escape.
-Alternatively you can choose to make a lattice crust.
-See post for instructions!
+Add 3, 1" slits into the middle of the pie to let steam escape.

 - Whisk an egg in a small bowl and brush it over the pie crust.
-Sprinkle with turbinado sugar and bake for 30-35 minutes.
+Sprinkle with Sugar in the raws and bake for 30-35 minutes.
 The pie is down when its golden brown and bubbly!

 If you make this recipe, please let me know by leaving a comment and a star rating below!
 I love to read all the comments.
 Thanks for supporting my blog!!